kchen4028/kchen4028.github.io/_posts/2025-03-14-AEN-Module.md

 If this were a real engagement, we should be noting down:

--Every scan
+- Every scan
--Attack attempt
+- Attack attempt
--File placed on a system
+- File placed on a system
--Changes made (accounts created, minor configuration changes, etc.)
+- Changes made (accounts created, minor configuration changes, etc.)

 Before the engagement closes, we should delete any files we uploaded (tools, shells, payloads, notes) and restore everything to the way we found it.
 Regardless of if we were able to clean everything up, we should still note down in our report appendices every change, file uploaded, account compromise, and host compromise, along with the methods used.
 We should also retain our logs and a detailed activity log for a period after the assessment ends in case the client needs to correlate any of our testing activities with some alerts.
 Treat the network in this module like a real-world customer network.